 Funky MIDI with libremidi

-It is a fork / rewrite originally based on two libraries, but has since then almost been entirely rewritten:
+It is a fork / rewrite originally based on two libraries, but has since then been almost entirely rewritten:

 Compared to its origins, it features a lot of changes and improvements: